CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ### scoreboard.setPlayerScore()

-Sets a player's score for a specific display slot.
+Sets a player's score for a specific display slot in a scoreboard.

 #### Parameters